-- 46 The tracking system is an on-line manufacturing system which monitors the progress of the wafers through the fabrication cycle.
+- 53 Production starts within the Wafer Fab; here the silicon wafers undergo diffusion processing in 25-wafer lots.
+Computer tracking at wafer level throughout the process is achieved by a based batch tracking system. - 54 The tracking system is an on-line manufacturing system which monitors the progress of the wafers through the fabrication cycle.
 After fabrication the wafers are tested for memory wake-up, then, sent to Test Center where they are thinned to a pre-specified thickness and tested.
 The TOE is then tested to assure conformance with the device specification.
-During the IC testing, security encoding is performed where some of the EEPROM bytes are programmed with the unique traceability information, and the customer software is loaded in the EEPROM if required. - 47 The wafers are inked to separate the functional ICs from the non-functional ICs.
+During the IC testing, security encoding is performed where some of the EEPROM bytes are programmed with the unique traceability information, and the customer software is loaded in the EEPROM if required. - 55 The wafers are inked to separate the functional ICs from the non-functional ICs.
 Finally, the wafers are thinned, sawn and then shipped to the customer.
 Unsawn wafers may be shipped to the customer if requested.